Jump to content

 Examples

-The reason we do [RFP requirement] by [differentiated approach] is that it [mitigates risk|improves quality|achieves a benefit].
+The reason we do [RFP requirement] by [differentiated approach] is that it [mitigates risk | improves quality | achieves a benefit].

-Our approach to [quality|something else] goes beyond the [double checking|something else] it should so that it also serves as a [project management|design|something else] tool.
-This not only ensures [goal] but also adds value by [additional benefit].
+Our approach to [quality | something else] goes beyond the [double checking | something else] so that it also serves as a [project management | design | something else] tool.
+This not only achieves [goal] but also adds value by [additional benefit].

 3) Focus on how you will deliver instead of what you will deliver.
 This works best when the RFP forces everyone to bid the same thing.
 Everyone who makes the competitive range will be compliant.
 If you are going to differentiate, you have to do it without adding to the cost.
 So don’t change what you will deliver, just deliver it in a better way.
+Something as simple as checklists or documented standard operating procedures that are kept as records so they can be verified can take you from someone who promises, to someone who has verifiable, accountable delivery.

-By [differentiated approach] we ensure [better|faster|more reliable] [delivery|implementation|execution].
+By [differentiated approach] we ensure [better | faster | more reliable] [delivery | implementation | execution].

-By meeting the required deadline for [requirement] we ensure we have enough time later to [second requirement] This [mitigates the risk|something else] of [problem] and ensures we can [benefit].
+By meeting the required deadline for [requirement] we ensure we have enough time later for [second requirement].
+This [mitigates the risk | something else] of [problem] and ensures we can [benefit].

 5) Ghost the competition.
 Explain why if someone else doesn’t do things the way you do they’ll be unacceptable.
+This involves explaining what you do that's different, the problems it solves, and the possibility of those problems occurring if another vendor doesn't do things the way you do.

-We do [differentiated approach] because it [avoids a problem|mitigates a risk|ensures compliance|adds value].
+We do [differentiated approach] because it [avoids a problem | mitigates a risk | ensures compliance | adds value].
 A contractor that doesn’t do this will expose the customer to unacceptable risk of noncompliance and [other problems].

 6) Offer something intangible.
 Intangible benefits are difficult to quantify and usually less compelling.
 But as a last resort, they can sometimes earn you a few points in evaluation.
+While intangible benefits can be real, the challenge is that they are not quantifiable, tangible, or easy to prove.

 Because we have experience with [reference], we can better anticipate problems like [examples].